 An active, healthy lifestyle is the focus of my life.
-I eat a strict vegan diet (veggies, not processed Twinkies, etc!), I work out six days a week, and I make sure to sleep at least 8hrs.
+I eat a strict vegan diet (veggies, not processed Twinkies, etc!), I work out six days a week, and I make sure to sleep jumpers for sale at least 8hrs.
 My priority is my health and diet, because if your body isn’t healthy, the rest of your life will suffer.
 Food is both poison and a cure, so I make sure to choose wisely.

 Do you ever feel pressured to look a certain way given the industry you are in?

 I definitely do feel pressure to look a certain way because of my industry.
 I think that people outside of the media feel pressured to look a certain way, too, though.
 I think that we all feel pressure from all sides, but the important thing to me is to keep a clear mind and keep perspective.
 I never take advice from people who aren’t somewhere in life that I’d want to be, and when I’m stressed, or sad, or angry, my go-to reaction is to go for a 20-minute run.
 I guess that instinctive reaction helps me keep in shape, but my priority is my health, not my looks.

 What types of yoga do you practice these days?

 I really like Hatha Yoga because the breathing exercises help to keep me centered.
 I feel like it’s easy for me to get pulled in several directions, but finding time to meditate and connect with my body is a healthy way to maintain balance.

 You have travelled the world from Canada to China – did you learn any new types/styles of yoga on your travels?